debradley/react-parcel-boilerplate/README.md

 The amount of configuration required for this simple project shows that boilerplates are still very helpful, even with tools like parcel.
 But is it better to clone a repo like this one, to use something like [create-react-app](https://github.com/facebookincubator/create-react-app), or to build a generator with [yeoman](http://yeoman.io/)?

 I built a Spinner component, but of course it can't actually replace the initial "Loading..." message until the script in which it exists has loaded, making it useless for that scenario.
 I could inline the spinner CSS, but doing that with postcss support isn't something parcel supports.
 I'll work on dynamic imports and inlining critical CSS in a future project with [critical](https://github.com/addyosmani/critical) and [loadCSS](https://github.com/filamentgroup/loadCSS/).

+It seems as if the metatags being set by Helmet aren't useful to Google/Facebook/Twitter.
+They may need to be server-side rendered?

 Next spike: